Grants Pass, Oregon

 Property owners who have lived the last 16 years next to an Equestrian Center, reveal what it is like living next to a marijuana grow site.

-Bordering on the back side of the equestrian center they have planted a what appears to me a 96 marijuana plant outdoor medical marijuana grow which is not fenced, has easy open access to robbers and burglars, easy access by kids, is within 500’ from a large church with a full time school, and is in public view of those traveling on the church road located within 100 feet of this marijuana grow.
+In October of 2015, bordering the back side of the equestrian center they planted an estimated 96 plant outdoor medical marijuana grow which was not fenced, has easy open access to robbers and burglars, easy access by kids, is within 500’ from a large church with a full time school, and was in public view of those traveling on the church road located within 100 feet of this marijuana grow.
 In Oregon’s original medical marijuana program, medical marijuana grows were not allowed to be in public view as it tends to normalize, advertise, and condone marijuana use, and because marijuana is subject to theft since it is a high price “crop”, as susceptible to theft by youth for both use and sale, and it is harder to control and regulate, and poses a lot of environment impacts with water usage, pesticide use and other unknown impacts in our rural residential areas.

 Definitions Section 1 (28) “Public place” means a place to which the general public has access and includes, but is not limited to, hallways, lobbies and other parts of apartment houses and hotels not constituting rooms or apartments designed for actual residence, and highways, streets, schools, places of amusement, parks, playgrounds and [premises] areas used in connection with public passenger transportation.